billg-splunk/javashop-otel/README.md

 ![long-trace-detail-GetAllProducts](https://user-images.githubusercontent.com/32849847/204347855-724545bf-c3df-478a-a27d-e4f85f708e15.png)

-Our next step here would be to send that trace to a developer by cliking download trace and they will have to debug the method.
+Our next step here would be to send that trace to a developer by clicking download trace and they will have to debug the method.

 Before we do that please take note of the Tags available for the developer to leverage to find root cause.